initialcommit-com/git-sim/README.md

 Usage: `git-sim commit -m "Commit message"`

 - Simulated output will show the new commit added to the tip of the active branch
-- Specify your commit message after the -m option
+- Specify a commit message with the `-m` option
 - HEAD and the active branch will be moved to the new commit
 - Simulated output will show files in the staging area being included in the new commit
 - Supports amending the last commit with: `$ git-sim commit --amend -m "Amended commit message"`